Xavière Tiberi

-Xavière Tiberi is the spouse of the former mayor of Paris Jean Tiberi.
+Xavière Tiberi (born 22 August 1936) is the widow of the former mayor of Paris Jean Tiberi.
 She is mostly known for being involved in corruption scandals in the Paris region.

 Xavière Tiberi received 200,000 French Francs for a report on francophonie for the general counsel of the Essonne département.
 This 36-page long report, possibly written after the payment as a justification, was extremely poorly written (contained numerous spelling and grammatical mistakes, for instance).

 In 1998, a justice-ordered search of Jean and Xavière Tiberi's apartment on the Place du Panthéon showed that they possessed illegal firearms.
 They were not prosecuted in exchange for the destruction of the weapons.